scutiii2/PythonMVCDirStruct/README.md

 # PythonMVCDirStruct
-Python Directory Structure with Model, View, and Controller Stack
+This is a template for Python Directory Structure with Model, View, and Controller Stack.